- What is the first-year class profile?

 Yes.
 Each application is reviewed thoroughly.

-- Are there "cut-off" GPAs or LSATs below which applications are not considered?
+- Are there "cut-off" GPAs or standardized test scores below which applications are not considered?

-No. There are no “cut-off” GPAs or LSATs below which an application will not be considered in its entirety.
+No. There are no “cut-off” GPAs or standardized test scores below which an application will not be considered in its entirety.
 We have no computational methods for making admission decisions, no mechanical shortcuts, no substitutes for careful assessment and good judgment.

 - Can I find out my status via email or over the phone?

 The Admissions Office cannot respond to inquiries regarding the status of an application or an admissions decision via the telephone or email.
-As described in the application materials, we provide periodic status updates to applicants via email and an online status check and admissions decisions are provided via email.
+As described in the application materials, we provide periodic status updates to applicants via email and through an online status checker.
+Admissions decisions are provided through the status checker as well and applicants will be emailed when electronic decisions become available.
 If you are a current applicant, please refer to the “Application Received” or “Application Complete” emails for details.